minthauzens/helloit.bootcamp.lottery/README.md

-    haven't tested gui side, so my code coverage has dropped not sure where should chooseWinner be located. made the choice so both Lottery Controllers would be responsible about it.
+    haven't tested gui side, so my code coverage has dropped not sure where should chooseWinner be located. made the choice so both Lottery Controllers would be responsible about it. it is design choice not to show login option for public side of things.